CLICK TO SHOP OUR BLACK FRIDAY SALE!

 5. Invite partnership, not fixing: Many partners jump straight into problem-solving mode.
 Let them know when you want support rather than solutions.
 Sometimes the most helpful thing they can do is listen, validate, and stay curious.

 Menopause does not pause because you are in a meeting (hello hot flash… 🥵).
-Navigating symptoms in professional settings can be tricky, especially when you want to be taken seriously and not overshare.
+Navigating changes in professional settings can be tricky, especially when you want to be taken seriously and not overshare.

 1. Decide how visible you want menopause to be: You are not obligated to disclose menopause at work.
 For some people, transparency feels empowering.
 For others, privacy feels safer.
 Decide what level of disclosure supports your career and mental health, then stick to it.

-2. Use functional language; If you do disclose, focus on impact rather than hormones.
-Saying “I am managing a medical transition that affects sleep and concentration” is often better received than leading with hot flashes or mood swings.
+2. Use functional language: If you do disclose, focus on impact rather than hormones.
+Saying "I am managing a life phase transition that affects sleep and concentration" is often better received than leading with hot flashes or mood shifts.
 It keeps the conversation professional.

-3. Ask for accommodations, not permission: Menopause symptoms are real physiological issues.
+3. Ask for accommodations, not permission: Menopause changes are real physiological experiences.
 Flexible hours, temperature control, breaks, or remote work are reasonable accommodations.
 Frame requests around productivity and sustainability, not apology.

 4. Know what not to say: Avoid minimizing yourself with jokes about being "crazy," "hormonal," or "losing it."
 Even if said as a joke, these phrases can reinforce stereotypes that can be used against you later.